-Sofradir, a leading developer of key classes of advanced infrared detectors for military, space and industrial applications, and Onera, the French Aerospace Lab, announce a new research and innovation partnership.
+Sofradir, a leading developer of key classes of advanced infrared detectors for military, space and industrial applications, and Onera, a center for excellence for aerospace and defense research, announce a new research and innovation partnership.

 The partners have committed to a five-year project aimed at developing disruptive technologies in infrared detection in order to provide OEMs with more highly advanced capabilities in thermal imaging.
 The innovations will also enable equipment makers to address future expectations in the performance of optronics systems, where infrared detection is key.
 In addition, the project aims to accelerate the transfer of Onera’s research to Sofradir, thereby increasing the global market competitiveness of Sofradir and its customers.

 IR detectors are advanced technology components at the center of multiple military, space, commercial and scientific applications: thermal imagers, missile seekers, surveillance systems, targeting systems or observation satellites.
 Their performance and price are critical to the competitiveness of optronics systems.